Nikkz-arch/barrel_shifter/README.md

 A barrel shifter allows rotational shifting of bits by a specified amount in a single clock cycle without using multiple shift operations.

 ## In this design:
-Inputs: w3 w2 w1 w0 (4-bit data)
+Inputs: w3 w2 w1 w0 (4-bit data).
-Shift control: s1 s0 (2-bit select line)
+Shift control: s1 s0 (2-bit select line).
-Output: y3 y2 y1 y0 (shifted data)
+Output: y3 y2 y1 y0 (shifted data).

 ## Files Included
-barrel_shifter.v – RTL design of the 4-bit Barrel Shifter
+barrel_shifter.v – RTL design of the 4-bit Barrel Shifter.
-testbench.v – Testbench for functional verification
+testbench.v – Testbench for functional verification.
-/screenshots/ – Simulation results and waveform analysis
+/screenshots/ – Simulation results and waveform analysis.

 ## How It Works
-The 4:1 multiplexers select the appropriate bit based on shift amount: s1 s0 = 00 → No shift
+The 4:1 multiplexers select the appropriate bit based on shift amount: s1 s0 = 00 → No shift.
-s1 s0 = 01 → Shift right by 1
+s1 s0 = 01 → Shift right by 1.
-s1 s0 = 10 → Shift right by 2
+s1 s0 = 10 → Shift right by 2.
-s1 s0 = 11 → Shift right by 3
+s1 s0 = 11 → Shift right by 3.

 ### Logic for each output:
 y3 = MUX(w3, w2, w1, w0, s1, s0)